-The regional needs assessment compiled by the Department of Conservation Services in 2006 was reviewed for regional needs.
-Analysis at the regional level is required to consider when applying for grants under the Land and Water Conservation Fund and state Self-Help and Urban Self-Help programs.
+The regional needs assessment compiled by the Division of Conservation Services (DCS) in 2006 was reviewed for regional needs.
+Analysis at the regional level is required to consider when applying for grants under the Land and Water Conservation Fund and state Local Acquisitions for Natural Diversity (LAND) and Parkland Acquisitions and Renovations for Communities (PARC) programs.
 When asked, what new facilities would most benefit them, residents of the Central Region showed the highest interest in facilities for walking (16.4%), swimming (17.0%), hiking (14.4%, the strongest interest in the state), road biking (12.1%), and playground activity (10.2%).
-47 These data from the Central Region indicate similarities to those presented by local residents in the areas of swimming, safe walking and play grounds.
+These data from the Central Region indicate similarities to those presented by local residents in the areas of swimming, safe walking and play grounds.
 However, local residents did not necessarily indicate the need for more hiking areas.
 The miles of trails at the Wachusett Reservoir and along the Mass Central Rail Trail provide exceptional walking and hiking opportunities, though walking access to these would be greatly appreciated.